young-poet-gautam/amazon-rekognition-celebrity-project/README.md

-# amazon-rekognition-celebrity-project
+# Celebrity Recognition using AWS Rekognition

-This project leverages AWS Rekognition to recognize celebrities in images uploaded to an S3 bucket.
-The solution triggers an AWS Lambda function to process the image using Rekognition's RecognizeCelebrities API.
-Once processed, the recognized celebrity names are logged in CloudWatch Logs.
+This project uses **AWS Rekognition** to recognize celebrities from images uploaded to an **S3 bucket**.
+When an image is uploaded, a **Lambda function** is triggered, which calls Rekognition's `RecognizeCelebrities` API to identify celebrities in the image.

+## Services Used:
+- AWS Lambda
+- Amazon S3
+- Amazon Rekognition
+- CloudWatch (for logging)

+## Project Setup:

+### 1. AWS Configuration:
+- Create an S3 bucket to upload images.
+- Create a Lambda function with the provided `lambda_function.py`.
+- Ensure your Lambda function has appropriate IAM roles (S3, Rekognition, CloudWatch access).

+### 2. Deploying the Lambda Function:
+- Upload the `lambda_function.py` to AWS Lambda.
+- Set up the S3 bucket to trigger Lambda on new image uploads.

+### 3. Example Images:
+The `assets/` directory contains two test images:
+- `testimage1.jpg` - Jackie Chan
+- `testimage2.jpeg` - Shahrukh Khan

+### 4. CloudWatch Logs:
+You can check the recognized celebrities' names in **CloudWatch Logs** after an image is uploaded.

+## Dependencies:
+- Python 3.x
+- Boto3

+## To Do:
+- Extend functionality to store recognized celebrity names in S3.
+- Add CloudFormation script to automate setup.